Ógra Fianna Fáil: Third level branches

-Kevin Barry Cumann – UCD
+Kevin Barry Cumann – University College Dublin

 The Kevin Barry Cumann is the branch in University College Dublin (UCD).
-The cumann predates the founding of Ógra Fianna Fáil which was established in 1974.
+The cumann predates the founding of Ógra Fianna Fáil which was established in 1956.
 It formally dates to 1957 when led by Gerry Collins, then a student organiser in UCD and later Minister for Foreign Affairs.
 It is named after UCD student and Irish revolutionary Kevin Barry.

 Former members include former European Commissioner Charlie McCreevy, previous ministers Dick Roche and Mary Coughlan, Donegal TD Charlie McConalogue and RTÉ presenter Ryan Tubridy.
 The author and former political lobbyist Frank Dunlop was also a member.

 Malcolm Byrne is a former secretary of the Kevin Barry Cumann.

+At the 2023 National Youth Conference, the Cumann won the Gobnait O'Connell award for the first time.

-Pádraig Pearse Cumann – DCU
+Pádraig Pearse Cumann – Dublin City University

 The Dublin City University branch is the Pádraig Pearse Cumann, commonly known as The PPC.
 At the Fianna Fáil National Youth Conference in Roscommon in 2018, it was awarded best delegation.